Lehlohonolo-Saohatse/Microcontroller-Systems-Labs/lab_01/README.md

 Give a tutorial on software development for microcontrollers using the PIC microcontroller family and PIC16F84 as a case study.

 ## 📋 Procedure
-Refer to Chapter 2 of the MPLAB IDE Quick Start Guide.
+Refer to the Report.
 Key steps include:
 - Running MPLAB IDE and selecting the PIC16F84A device.
 - Creating a project using the Project Wizard and setting up language tools.
 - Adding files (e.g., assembly template and linker script).